-This blog post is second part of 2 part series of blog posts – How to Select US Universities.
+This blog post is the second of a three-part series of articles on How to Select U.S. Universities.

 - How to Select US Universities – Part 1